aa-kag/Automated_Wardrobe/README.md

 ## Files included

 ### 1. data_handler.py
-Purpose: Manages all interactions with the database (my_wardrobe.db).
+Purpose: Manages all interactions and changes with the database (my_wardrobe.db).

 Functions: